StancuTudor/TeamManagementApp/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.
 Here are some guidelines to get you started:

 Credits
-Icons used in this project are from https://www.flaticon.com/free-icons and created by Vectors Market - Flaticon.
+Icons used in this project are from https://www.flaticon.com/packs/project-management-2.

 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this template as you please.
 See the LICENSE file for more details.